-There may be multiple reasons why hospitals in these states are reporting high numbers of critical staffing shortages.
-According to the New York Times, coronavirus cases and hospitalizations have fallen steadily throughout August.
-However, Georgia, Michigan, and South Carolina all rank highly on the total number of COVID-19 cases during the month.
-In Statista's August 2022 report of COVID-19 cases across the U.S., Georgia, Michigan, and South Carolina are ranked 9, 10, and 19 respectively.
+There may be multiple reasons why hospitals in these states reported high numbers of critical staffing shortages.
+According to the New York Times, coronavirus cases and hospitalizations fell steadily through 2022.
+However, Michigan, Virginia, and South Carolina all ranked highly on the total number of COVID-19 cases during the year.
+One year later, COVID-19 cases in these three states remain high, ranking 10, 14, and 19 respectively, according to Statista's March 2023 report.

-Interestingly, Delaware and Vermont reported far fewer COVID-19 cases and are ranked 45 and 52 (accounting for Puerto Rico and the District of Columbia).
-This ranking may indicate that handling coronavirus cases aren't the only factor contributing to shortages.
+Interestingly, Delaware, which is ranked 44, reported far fewer COVID-19 cases than the other four states that experienced critical staffing shortages.
+This ranking may indicate that handling coronavirus cases isn't the only factor contributing to shortages.